-- Absolute positional information: - Relative control of centre, for example, pawns at e4, d4, c4. - Relative positional information: - Backward, isolated and doubled pawns. - Weakness of pawns near king (e.g., advanced g pawn). - Pawns on opposite colour squares from bishop. - Passed pawns: pawns that have no opposing pawns to prevent them from reaching the 8th rank.
+- Absolute positional information: - Relative control of centre, for example, pawns at e4, d4, c4. - Relative positional information: - Backward, isolated and doubled pawns. - Pawns on opposite colour squares from bishop. - Passed pawns: pawns that have no opposing pawns to prevent them from reaching the 8th rank.

-Passed pawn at f7.
+Passed pawn at h7.